Maths school: History

 Maths schools were conceptualised by Dominic Cummings during his time as adviser to Education Secretary Michael Gove in 2010.
 They were largely inspired by the Russian institutions of the same name, established by renowned mathematician Andrey Kolmogorov.
 They were announced by the Cameron–Clegg coalition a year later, with the aim of 12 being established over a three-year period.
 The first two maths schools, the King's College London Mathematics School and Exeter Mathematics School, opened in 2014.

 In January 2017, Prime Minister Theresa May announced her intention for every British city to have a maths school.
 A budget of £170 million was allocated for this purpose.
 In November 2017, Chancellor of the Exchequer Philip Hammond granted an annual fund of £350,000 to every maths school.
 In March 2017 the Minister for Schools, Nick Gibb, promoted maths schools, asking multiple universities to establish them.

 In September 2019, Education Secretary Gavin Williamson announced a plan to establish nine more specialist maths schools (for a total of eleven), with four already in development in Cambridge, Lancaster, Liverpool and Surrey.
 At the 2019 Conservative Party Conference it was announced that the eleven maths school would consist of at least one in every region of England and the establishment of one in Durham was confirmed.
 These plans were reinforced in March 2020 when Chancellor Rishi Sunak released that year's budget.
 The budget dedicated £7 million to the establishment of these maths schools.
 Further developments in 2020 included the announcement of a second maths school in London in July, the opening of the third maths school, University of Liverpool Maths School, in September, and the announcement of a maths school in Leeds in November.
 Further maths schools have opened since 2022.
-However, plans to open schools in Durham and Nottingham were paused by the UK government in 2025.
+However, plans to open schools in Durham and Nottingham were paused by the UK government in October 2024 as part of a review of free schools programmes; the pause, was lifted in December 2025, but without new target opening dates.